RKR21/cardsharks/docs/DesignDoc.md

 ### View Tier

-The view Tier consists of the Angular front end that utilizes HTML, CSS, and Typescript.
+The View Tier consists of the Angular front end that utilizes HTML, CSS, and Typescript.
 It's broken down into several components and services. such as log-in-out, cart, and admin-inventory-controls.
 Each component consists of an HTML template, CSS sheet, and Typescript class for functions.
 In addition, there are several services such as the account service which handles communication with the backend through HTTP calls, and stores session data related to accounts.
 There are also several data classes that are used when communicating with the backend and for storing session data.

 Some examples of how the View interacts with the ViewModel and user:

 The user interacts with the Homepage and item detail page which then calls the cart-service.
-All communication with the backend related to carts is handled through this service
+All communication with the backend related to carts is handled through this service.

 ![](CartSequence.png)

-Here 2 users perform a trade action with eachother.
-The first user initiates the trade which get's created as an object in the model.
-The second user then calls getTrades by opening the page and accepts the trade, deleting the trade object and updating both user's collections.
+Here 2 users perform a trade action with each other.
+The first user initiates the trade which gets created as an object in the model.
+The second user then calls getTrades() by opening the page and accepts the trade, deleting the trade object and updating both user's collections.

 ![CreateAccount.png](trade_sequence.png)

 ### ViewModel Tier